 Check the APN

-Not all phones pick up our APN automatically, so double check this first
+Not all phones pick up our APN automatically, so double check this after inserting the SIM.

 From the home screen: